2019-2020 Housing Agreement

 The Student authorizes the University to post Housing and Residence Life charges directly to his or her student account.
 The Student understands that the charges may include, but are not be limited to, housing fees, meal plan costs, cancellation fees, fines for conduct violations, reimbursement of damage costs, and lockout fees.
 The Student should contact Housing and Residence Life directly for a description of charges.
 The Student is obligated to pay any balance in full by the invoice due date.
 If the Student fails to comply with these terms, he or she will not be allowed to register for classes or receive transcripts or diplomas and may be denied other University services.
 If the Student fails to make timely payment of all or any part of assessed charges, the Student will be liable to the University for all costs (including reasonable attorneys' fees) the University incurs in pursuing collection against the Student.
 The University's late fee policies will also apply to charges imposed by Housing and Residence Life.
 The Student understands and agrees to these terms and accepts as the Student's personal responsibility any debt arising in connection with this Agreement.

-Students living in the residence halls must purchase a meal plan with the University's food service contractor (Chartwells).
-If the Student fails to specify a meal plan, the Residential Meal Plan option will be assigned to the Student and he or she is liable for the cost of that plan.
-The minimum meal plan requirement for freshmen and sophomores is the Residential Meal Plan; this includes the Murphy and Douglas Apartments.
+Students living in the residence halls must purchase a meal plan with the University's food service contractor (Redhawk Dining).
+If the Student fails to specify a meal plan, the Residential Meal Plan option will be assigned to the Student and they are liable for the cost of that plan.
+The minimum meal plan requirement for freshmen and sophomores is the Residential Meal Plan; this includes the Murphy, Douglas Apartments, Yobi, and Vi Hilbert.
 The meal plan the Student selects for fall quarter will automatically be added to each subsequent quarter unless the Student requests a change through Housing and Residence Life in the first ten (10) class days of fall/winter/spring quarters.